germanbrew/terraform-provider-dotenv/docs/data-sources/dotenv.md

 description: |-
   Reads and provides all entries of a dotenv file.
   All supported formats can be found here https://registry.terraform.io/providers/germanbrew/dotenv/latest/docs#supported-formats.
-  ~> INFO: If you only need a specific value and/or do not want to store the contents of the file in the state, you can use the get_by_key https://registry.terraform.io/providers/germanbrew/dotenv/latest/docs/functions/get_by_key provider function.
+  -> If you only need a specific value and/or do not want to store the contents of the file in the state, you can use the get_by_key https://registry.terraform.io/providers/germanbrew/dotenv/latest/docs/functions/get_by_key provider function.
 ---

 # dotenv (Data Source)